mhus/z-mhus-web/docs/gogoShell.md

 ###  Login into vhost

-This sample will use the 'default' virtual host and login as user 'test':
+This sample will use the 'default' virtual host and login as user 'test' on the selected vhost:

-vhost default use
+vhost use default
 access login test